zebin-wu/homekit-bridge/plugins/miio/README.md

 ## Introduction

-This plugin implement the [miio protocol](https://github.com/OpenMiHome/mihome-binary-protocol/blob/master/doc/PROTOCOL.md), and encapsulate the protocol as class `MiioDevice`, provide features:
+This plugin implement the [miio protocol](https://github.com/OpenMiHome/mihome-binary-protocol/blob/master/doc/PROTOCOL.md), and encapsulate the class `MiioDevice`, provide features:
 - Create a device object.
 - Start a request and receive the response asynchronously.
 - Automatically sync properties.